Following notes on Civil-Military Relations in Pakistan have been taken from Idea of Pakistan by Stephen Cohen

 Second, a crisis leads to army intervention, which is followed by the third step: attempts to “straighten out” Pakistan, often by introducing major constitutional changes.

-Fourth, the army, faced with growing civilian discontent, “allows” civilians back into office,
+Fourth, the army, faced with growing civilian discontent, “allows” civilians back into the office,

 Second, officers stake a special claim to power because of their undeniable patriotism and their commitment to the people of Pakistan.
 In most branches, officers work closely with ordinary soldiers in their cantonments and on maneuvers.
 This, they claim, makes the officer more sensitive to the abuses of Pakistan’s politicians, corrupt civilian bureaucrats, and feudal aristocracy.
 In many cases there is a class basis for the army’s sense of noblesse oblige; unlike many politicians, who have a wealthy urban or feudal aristocratic background, a large number of officers are not that far removed from the upper peasantry since many of them are from families of modest background.